 Popular Annual Fee Travel Reward Cards

 Most of the most lucrative travel rewards cards come with an annual fee.
-The Chase Sapphire Preferred is $95 per year, but the fee is waived the first year.
-You can collect 50,000 bonus points after meeting the minimum spending requirement of $4,000 in 3 months.
+The Chase Sapphire Preferred® Card is $95 per year.
+You can collect 60,000 bonus points after meeting the minimum spending requirement of $4,000 in 3 months.

-The Platinum Card from American Express comes with a very high annual fee of $550 but comes with a suite of benefits that may be beneficial to some travelers.
+The Platinum Card® from American Express comes with a very high annual fee of $550 (See Rates & Fees) but comes with a suite of benefits that may be beneficial to some travelers.
 Plus you get 60,000 points if you spend $5,000 in the first three months.

 The Citi ThankYou Premier Card offers a generous 50,000-point bonus after spending $4,000 in three months.
 It comes with a $95 annual fee waived the first year.